isomerpages/nlb-learning/_digital/Adults Seniors/Programmes.md

 ## **Library Learning Journey**
 ![Alt text for image on Isomer site](/images/digital/Digital-Prog-AS-Placeholder-05a.png)

 Designed and curated by NLB, these monthly sessions help seniors understand how to use NLB’s digital services and resources.
-While tech-savvy participants are welcome, This programme introduces basic concepts such as WIFI, QR codes, eNewspapers, and using the NLB mobile app.
+While tech-savvy participants are welcome, this programme largely explores the basics such as WIFI, QR codes and the NLB mobile app.

 Click [here](https://www.imda.gov.sg/en/seniorsgodigital/Learn/Guided-Learning/Learning-Journeys){:target="_blank"} to register.